Understanding physics in business

 Physics is a driver of innovation, the results of which can be seen in all areas of industry.
 Technologies such as the laser, found in numerous industrial and commercial sectors, have their roots in physics research and development.
-Cutting-edge research – based in the UK – has produced new materials like graphene, which is now being utilised in corporate R&D labs around the world, and physics-trained people are at the heart of a diverse range of sectors including; transport, communication, retail and the computer games industry.
+Cutting-edge research – based in the UK – has produced new materials like graphene, which is now being utilised in corporate R&D labs around the world, and physics-trained people are at the heart of a diverse range of sectors, from communications and transport to film and computer games.

 |PhysicsWorks: Physics in motion|

 Whether travelling by plane, train or automobile, technologies based heavily on physics are underpinning much of the transportation industry

 |PhysicsWorks: Physics at your fingertips|